sveljko/sveljko.github.io/_posts/2019-02-20-exception_ergonomics.md

 This exception was then caught in the GUI event loop, in a helper procedure that handled all GUI "commands" (started via menu, keyboard shortcut, icon...).
-The idea is that most commands would do some RPC (most of them only one or two) and that the procedure for each command would not handle (or even care) about exceptions, which would be caught in a central place.
+The idea was that most commands would do some RPC (most of them only one or two) and that the procedure for each command would not handle (or even care) about exceptions, which would be caught in a central place.
 Something like: